 Other coffee experiences:

-Cafe y Chocolate: This is a great spot in South Philly if you are want churros to go with your cafe olé or Mexican hot chocolate.
+Cafe y Chocolate: This is a great restaurant in South Philly if you need churros to go with your cafe olé or Mexican hot chocolate.
 1532 Snyder